Medication Administration Documentation and Reassessment

 - Perform post-administration reassessment according to route/onset guidance.

-- For oral pain medication, reassess pain about 30 to 60 minutes after administration.
+- For oral medications, reassess response commonly within about 30 to 60 minutes unless medication-specific policy indicates otherwise.

 - Document objective response findings and patient-reported outcomes.

-- If adverse reaction occurs, document event details, provider notification, and follow-up orders.
+- If adverse reaction occurs, document event details in MAR plus required progress note content, provider notification, and follow-up orders.

 - Confirm that charting supports continuity, safety, and legal record standards.